spradhip-gh/exitous-prototype/PROMPTS.md

 **Your Prompt:**
 "Let's build the core data entry forms for the end-user.

 1.  **Schemas**: Create `src/lib/schemas.ts` to define the Zod validation schemas for the Profile and Assessment forms.
+The assessment schema builder should be dynamic, generating rules based on the active questions from `useUserData`.
 2.  **Profile Form**: Create the `ProfileForm` component at `src/components/profile/ProfileForm.tsx`.
 Use `react-hook-form` and the Zod schema for validation.
 Group questions into logical `Card` components and handle conditional fields (like self-describing gender).
 Create the corresponding page at `src/app/dashboard/profile/page.tsx`.
 3.  **Assessment Form**: Create the `AssessmentForm` component at `src/components/assessment/AssessmentForm.tsx`.
 This form should be dynamically generated based on the questions provided by the `useUserData` hook, ensuring it reflects company-specific customizations.
 It should also pre-fill data provided by HR managers.
 Create the page at `src/app/dashboard/assessment/page.tsx`."